 If you would like to learn more about storage, shelf life, and going bad of miso, read on.
 In this article, I not only cover the basics but also share some links to producers’ websites where you can read about miso in more detail.

 Image used under Creative Commons from Guilhem Vellut

-How to Tell if Your Miso has Gone Bad
+How To Tell If Miso Is Bad